-To ensure moderate inrush current and reduce output overshoot, the NCV8853 features a soft start which periodically adds charge to a capacitor until the final reference voltage is achieved.
-When using an external SYNC signal, charging is based on the switching frequency.
-If, for example, the NCV8853 is synchronized to twice the free running (not synced) frequency, the soft-start will be half as long.
+To ensure moderate inrush current and reduce output overshoot, the NCV8852 features a soft start which periodically adds charge to a capacitor until the final reference voltage is achieved.
+Charging does not depend on the switching frequency when using the ROSC pin.
+When using an external SYNC signal, however, charging is based on the switching frequency.
+If, for example, the NCV8852 is synchronized to twice the free running (not synced) frequency, the soft start will be half as long.